pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 # Migrating from chrony

 Both chrony and ntpd-rs can serve a similar role on Unix systems.
-This guide is aimed to help those migrating machines currently running chrony to ntpd-rs.
-We assume here experience with the [chrony configuration format](https://chrony-project.org/doc/4.3/chrony.conf.html).
+This guide aims to help those migrating machines currently running chrony to ntpd-rs.
+We assume some experience with the [chrony configuration format](https://chrony-project.org/doc/4.3/chrony.conf.html).
 A user with no or little chrony experience may be better off following our [getting started guide](getting-started.md).

 Before we start with the specifics on how to convert individual directives, first a few notes.
 In contrast with the chrony configuration format, which acts like a list of commands to the client, the ntpd-rs configuration is a [TOML](https://toml.io/) file.
 In particular, this means configuration is done by giving values for properties.
-As such, fields cannot be repeated unless part of a list, such as with the `[[peers]]` sections and `[[server]]` sections.
+As such, fields cannot be repeated unless they are part of a list, such as with the `[[peers]]` sections and `[[server]]` sections.
 Comments can be added by starting them with a `#`.
 The remainder of the line is then ignored.

-Please note that for some of the settings below, ntpd-rs and chrony do use different defaults.
-When converting a configuration, please pay extra attention in particular to `minsources`/`minimum-agreeing-peers`, `maxstep` and the corresponding `-panic-thresholds`, and any settings for NTS server functionality.
+Please note that for some of the settings below, ntpd-rs and chrony use different defaults.
+When converting a configuration, please pay particular attention to `minsources`/`minimum-agreeing-peers`, `maxstep` and the corresponding `-panic-thresholds`, and any settings for NTS server functionality.
 Validation of the resulting ntpd-rs configuration can be done with `ntp-ctl validate -c <path>`, which should at least catch the most egregious errors.

-This guide will not go into detail on all chrony's configuration directives, but rather focus on those most important for successful migration.
-If a particular directive is not mentioned here, there may still be ntpd-rs options in the [configuration reference](../ntp.toml.5.md) that achieve the desired effect.
+This guide does not go into detail on all of chrony's configuration directives, but rather focusses on those most important for successful migration.
+If a directive is not mentioned here, there may still be ntpd-rs options in the [configuration reference](../ntp.toml.5.md) that achieve the desired effect.
 Note that not all functionality of chrony is currently supported, a short overview of major differences is given [at the end of this document](#non-supported-features)

 ## Time sources